jay-CS/MachineLearning-CECS456/LinearRegression/Readme.txt

 Submitting requirements
 -----------------------
-Please submit a write-up to briefly report your results and the ‘solution.py’ file to the BeachBoard.
+Please submit a write-up to briefly report your results and the ‘solution.py’.